codeclimate/codeclimate-rubocop/config/contents/lint/struct_new_override.md

-This cop checks unexpected overrides of the `Struct` built-in methods via `Struct.new`.
+Checks unexpected overrides of the `Struct` built-in methods via `Struct.new`.

 ### Example: